imw/nitro/readme.md

         pip install -r requirements.txt

-5. Edit `flask_application/config.py` to change your mail server, password salt and other settings:
+5. Edit `nitro/config.py` to change your mail server, password salt and other settings, you must enter valid mail settings in order for user registration and password reset to work cleanly:

         class Config(object):
             SECRET_KEY = '{SECRET_KEY}'